Olalonper/DevOps-Projects/PROJECT 1 (Linux Practice)/Readme.md

 ## 6. `cp` command
 it stands for copy.
 This command is used to copyy files or group files or directories. it creates an exact image of a file on a disk with a different file name. cp command requires at least two filename in its arguments.
 The following command was used:

-- ***cp-R*** :This was used to copy Documents into Documents_backup directory.
+- ***cp-R*** :This command was used to copy Documents into Documents_backup directory.
-- ***cp sauce1.txt sauce4.txt*** :This was used to copy contents of sauce1.txt into sauce4.txt.
+- ***cp sauce1.txt sauce4.txt*** :This command was used to copy contents of sauce1.txt into sauce4.txt.
-- ***cp sauce1.txt sauce2.txt sauce3.txt /home/olalonpei/username*** :This was used to copy the 3 .txt files into username directory.
+- ***cp sauce1.txt sauce2.txt sauce3.txt /home/olalonpei/username*** :This command was used to copy the 3 .txt files into username directory.
-- ***cp sauce.txt /home/olalonpei/BreakFast*** :This was used to copy the .txt into  the BreakFast directory.
+- ***cp sauce.txt /home/olalonpei/BreakFast*** :This command was used to copy the .txt into  the BreakFast directory.

 ![`cp`](<6. cp -r command.PNG>)
 ![`cp`](<6. cp command to copy contents to a file into another file.PNG>)